reactioncommerce/reaction-component-library/docs/clone.md

 ```

 Then check the `.env` file to see if there are any placeholder values that need to be replaced with real values.

+Now that you're set up, you'll want to read about [Running and Developing Locally](./developing.md).